 In the French navy at that time, a Third Ranking ship carried between 48 and 60 guns.
-In the English navy a Third Rate ship carried between 64 to 80 guns.
+In the English navy a Third Rate ship carried between 64 and 80 guns.
 The English Fourth Rate would have been armed with between 44 and 64 guns.

 Though on the smaller size for a French Third Rate, le Hazardeux was larger than the average English Fourth Rate of that time.

 The previous year, there had been another ship initially named le Hasardeux built at Lorient.
 She was a Fourth Rate Ship with 46 guns designed and constructed by François Brun.
-Before completion, in June 1698 by order of the King, she was renamed le Maurepas.
-Launched in October 1698, she was given to le Compagnie des Indes (French East India Company) on repayment of costs.
+Before completion, in June 1698 by order of the King, she was renamed le Maurepas and given to le Compagnie des Indes (French East India Company) on repayment of costs.
 Launched in October 1698, this ship and the later construction are often confused in publications.

 Prior to this had been the Fourth Rate, 44 gun, le Hasardeux constructed in Rochfort by Honoré Mallet in 1674.
 In 1687 she was commanded by the French ex slaver and privateer, Jean-Baptiste du Casse when he tried to conquer Elmina, and in June 1689 when he attacked Berbice and Fort Zeelandia in Surinam.

 A Fourth Rate 34/38 gun named le Hasardeux was present at the Battle of Solebay on 28 May 1672 when a Dutch force surprised an Anglo-French fleet planning to blockade Dutch ports, that had stopped for repairs at Solebay (Southwold Bay) in Suffolk.
 This ship was launched at Brest in 1662, purchased by the navy in 1666 and renamed le Hasardeux.
 In May 1673 she was converted to a fireship and expended in June 1673 at the First Battle of Schooneveldt.

 le Hazardeux -The French Third Rate